How can I write an effective thesis statement?

 In example (b) however, we have a clearer question, but as the main topic is a commonly accepted fact, it would be difficult for anyone to disagree with this thesis.
 Such a topic, therefore, perhaps doesn’t deserve academic debate.

 Particularly true for unassigned essays in which you will personally have to decide the focus of your thesis statement, it’s important that you remain flexible when writing your statement.
 If the topic or arguments you’ve selected change in the future – perhaps because they are unworkable, there is a lack of evidence, or you’ve simply managed to improve upon them, then don’t be afraid to change and improve your thesis statement.
 One well-known tip for essay writing is that introductions should be written once all argumentative aspects of the essay are fully solidified.

 4. Be Specific

 The fourth tip when writing thesis statements is regarding specificity.
 Make sure that the question you are targeting is clearly explained to the reader, that you avoid vague language in your arguments, and that your reader can clearly determine your stance and therefore gauge your overall opinion on the subject.
-By modifying our two example thesis statements from Lessons 1 and 2, we can see below how a thesis statement can go wrong when this advice is not followed
+By modifying our two example thesis statements from Chapters 1 and 2, we can see below how a thesis statement can go wrong when this advice is not followed

 In example (a), the main ideas of ‘corporations’, ‘energies’ and ‘transportation’, as well as the focus of ‘pollution of an environment’, are far too unspecific and do not clarify for the reader the variables of those key ideas.
 Furthermore, the use of ‘it’ instead of ‘technology’ and ‘language learning’ in (b) is very unclear for the reader, with the use of ‘many reasons’ also failing to provide a specific outline of this essay’s key arguments.